petrassurna/DotNetSiteSearch/README.md

-This file is best viewed at [GitHub]https://github.com/petrassurna/DotNetSiteSearch
+This file is best viewed at [GitHub]https://github.com/petrassurna/DotNetSiteSearch.
+Image are blocked when viewed on NuGet.

 ## Add full text search to your Umbraco website in 15 minutes flat